 - Art vs. Science's video for "Parlez-Vous Francais".
 The song is about asking French girls to take off their shirts and something about spying on the sexy, Cha-Cha-ing neighbours.
 The video, on the otherhand, is about a bad mime picking a fight with another mime after being shown up at miming (or...something) and the escalating mime-battle that ensues.
 It's actually quite well choreographed.

 - David Guetta ft.
-Sia's "Titanium" is a short film about a boy who discovers Mind over Matter powers and is chased for it.
-When the song's about good empowerment, being impervious to criticism and feeling well about yourself.
+Sia's "Titanium" is a short film about a boy who discovers Mind over Matter powers and is chased by the authorities for it, while the song's about good empowerment, being impervious to criticism and feeling well about yourself.

 - Inna's "Endless" is lyrically a "please don't go" Break-Up Song, but the video is about her getting out of an abusive relationship.